Douiri

 overlay with one line of css

-In many design scenarios, we often place text over a background image.
-Depending on the image colors, the text might not be clear and can be hard to read.
-This is where an overlay can help by adding a layer of contrast, making the text readable regardless of how bright the background is.
+In many scenarios, we end up having text on a background image in our design, and depending on the image colors, the text might not be obvious and can be hard to read.
+That’s where having an overlay can add a layer of contrast, making it readable no matter how bright the background is.

-Traditionally, various methods have been used to create overlays, such as employing a div or a pseudo-element, these methods are fine but they require a lot of boilerplate code for such an unnoticeable overlay, while you can do it with one line of CSS using the border-image property.
+Traditionally, various methods have been used to create overlays, such as employing a div or a pseudo-element.
+These methods are fine but they require a lot of boilerplate code for such an unnoticeable effect, while you can do it with single line of CSS using the border-image property.

 border-image is a CSS property that draws an image around an element.